 - Butter Hill Estates were built in the 1980s.
 This single family raised ranch and colonial style homes have three to four bedrooms and approximately 2,000 square feet of space.

-For more information on these or any other New Windsor homes, call me (Kat) at 914-419-0270, email me at firstname.lastname@example.org or use either of the below options.
+For more information on these or any other New Windsor homes, call me (Kat) at 914-419-0270 or email me at firstname.lastname@example.org.